draber/draber.github.io/README.md

 ## What does this thing do?

-When you click on the bookmarklet it adds two new panels to the game.
+When you click on the bookmarklet it adds three new panels to the game.

 ![Game stats](img/stats.png)